hugs4murigi/phase_1_project/README.md

 Java quote generator

 ## Description
-The project has a button which when clicked it generates a new quote.
+The project has a button which when clicked a timer is triggered and a quote is generated

 ## Technologies Used